valenwave/Luminescence/Pages/AI/Computing/Computing.md

 Do Your Research: Even with Angi's pre-vetting process, research the specific contractor you're considering.
 Check their license, insurance, and online reviews from other platforms.
 Don't Skip Contracts: Always have a written contract with the chosen contractor outlining the scope of work, timeline, and costs to avoid misunderstandings.
 Overall, Angi can be a useful tool to find and compare potential contractors, but it's not a guaranteed path to perfect service.
 Do your due diligence, compare quotes, and prioritize thorough research before hiring anyone for your home service needs.

+## What options do I have for online spreadsheets?

+There are many online spreadsheet applications available, each with its own strengths and weaknesses.
+Here are a few of the most popular options:

+Google Sheets:

+Google Sheets is a free online spreadsheet application that is part of the Google Docs suite.
+It offers a familiar spreadsheet interface that is similar to Microsoft Excel.
+Google Sheets integrates seamlessly with other Google applications, such as Google Drive and Google Docs, making it easy to collaborate on spreadsheets with others.

+Microsoft Excel Online:

+Microsoft Excel Online is the free web-based version of Microsoft Excel.
+It offers a subset of the features found in the full desktop version of Excel, but it is still a powerful tool for creating and editing spreadsheets.
+Excel Online integrates with other Microsoft applications, such as OneDrive and SharePoint, making it a good choice for businesses that already use Microsoft products.

+Zoho Sheet:

+Zoho Sheet is a free online spreadsheet application that offers a wide range of features, including support for formulas, functions, and pivot tables.
+Zoho Sheet also includes a number of collaboration features, such as real-time co-editing and chat.

+Airtable:

+Airtable is a hybrid spreadsheet/database application that allows you to create tables with custom fields and views.
+Airtable is a good choice for projects that require more than just basic spreadsheet functionality.

+Smartsheet:

+Smartsheet is a project management application that includes a spreadsheet component.
+Smartsheet is a good choice for teams that need to collaborate on projects that involve data analysis.
+The best online spreadsheet application for you will depend on your specific needs.
+If you need a free and easy-to-use option, Google Sheets or Microsoft Excel Online are good choices.
+If you need a more powerful spreadsheet application with a wider range of features, Zoho Sheet or Airtable may be a better option.
+If you need a spreadsheet application that is part of a larger project management system, Smartsheet may be a good choice.